He Junke: Political career

-In December 2005, He was appointed secretary of the Secretariat of the Central Committee of the Communist Youth League of China, in addition to serving as vice president of the All-China Youth Federation.
+In December 2005, He was appointed first secretary of the Communist Youth League of China, in addition to serving as vice president of the All-China Youth Federation.
 He was promoted to become executive secretary of the Secretariat of the Central Committee of the Communist Youth League of China in June 2013 and president of the All-China Youth Federation in September 2013.
 He was promoted again to first secretary of the Secretariat of the Central Committee of the Communist Youth League of China in June 2018, concurrently serving as director of the National Working Committee of the Young Pioneers of China.

+In May 2023, He was appointed as party branch secretary of the China Association for Science and Technology.